avalon60/OraTAPI/README.md

 /
 ```
 #### Maintained by Column Expression
-Column expressions are configured, via special templates.
-These are located in the `resources/templates/column_expressions` directory.
+Column expressions are configured using special templates located in the resources/templates/column_expressions
-This has two subdirectories:
+directory.
+This directory contains two subdirectories, allowing you to differentiate column expressions for
+inserts and updates.
+The subdirectories are listed here:

 - inserts
 - updates

-If the `col_auto_maintain_method` property, is set to `expression`, then for each column listed in the `auto_maintained_cols` and `row_vers_column_name` proprties, a template entry is needed for each column in th `inserts` and `updates` directories.
+If the col_auto_maintain_method property is set to expression, then for each column listed in the auto_maintained_cols
+and row_vers_column_name properties, a corresponding template entry is required in both the inserts and updates
+directories.
 These expressions are injected into assignment statements for the generated API procedures.

-For example, assume we have a column called `row_version`, we would expect to find a `row_version.tpt` file in each of the `inserts` and `updates` directories.
-The contents of these might look like this:
+For example, assume we have a column called row_version.
+We would expect to find a row_version.tpt file in both the inserts and updates directories.
+The contents of these files might look like this:

 inserts/row_version.tpt:
 ```